jeffc222/Chronic_Condition_Trends_BRFSS_Project/README.md

 * **Diabetes** rates rose most in **Texas and California**, while **Florida** experienced the smallest increase.
 * **Smoking** declined in every state. **Texas and New York** had the steepest reductions, while **Florida** showed the least improvement.
 * **Depression** increased in all states except **Florida**, with the sharpest rises in **California and Texas.**
 * **Texas** ranked in the **top two across all indicators** based on total change over the decade, reflecting consistent large shifts in health trends.

 ## Recommendations
-* Targeted Health Campaigns: Focus on obesity and diabetes prevention in Texas and Pennsylvania, where rates continue to climb.
-* Expand Mental Health Access: Prioritize depression-related services in New York and Florida, especially post-2020.
-* Reinforce Anti-Smoking Programs: Continue investment in states like California and New York to maintain downward momentum in smoking.
-* Integrate Data Monitoring: Use BRFSS updates annually to guide real-time public health decisions at the state level.

-Recommendations
-Address Obesity and Diabetes Growth: Focus prevention and intervention efforts in Texas and Pennsylvania where metabolic conditions are rising the fastest.
+* **Address Obesity and Diabetes Trends:** Prioritize prevention and management programs in **Texas, New York, and California,** where obesity and diabetes showed the most significant increases.

-Support Mental Health Expansion: Prioritize behavioral health funding in Florida and New York in response to increasing depression trends.
+* **Expand Mental Health Services:** Allocate behavioral health resources in **California and Texas,** which saw the sharpest rises in depression, and monitor Florida for future changes.

-Sustain Anti-Smoking Success: Reinforce effective public health strategies in California and New York to maintain progress.
+* **Reinforce Smoking Reduction Efforts:** Continue supporting anti-smoking initiatives in **Texas and New York,** where the steepest declines occurred, while increasing attention in Florida due to limited progress.

-Integrate Data Monitoring: Use ongoing BRFSS releases to track future shifts and adapt public health programs based on real-time trends.
+* **Leverage Ongoing Data Monitoring:** Use annual BRFSS releases to track shifts in health indicators and adjust state-level strategies based on updated trends.

 ## Action Plan
-* Policy Advocacy: Use decade-long trends to inform state health departments and legislators
-* Public Education: Highlight state-specific trends in community health campaigns
+* **Share Insights with Stakeholders:** Present dashboard findings to state health departments, policy teams, and advocacy groups for awareness and alignment.
+* **Tailor Interventions by Region:** Deploy condition-specific campaigns that reflect each state’s trend profile and target high-need areas.
-* Ongoing Monitoring: Refresh analysis yearly as new BRFSS data is released
+* **Maintain and Update Tools:** Refresh visualizations annually with new BRFSS data to support long-term planning and evaluate intervention impact.

-Action Plan
-Report Findings: Share visual dashboards with state health departments and policy partners

-Target Interventions: Deploy regional campaigns tailored to condition-specific burdens

-Refine Over Time: Update dashboards and trend models as new BRFSS data becomes available

 ## Repository Contents
 * README.md – Project overview, technical steps, insights, and recommendations
-* data/ – Dataset metadata and external dataset link
+* data/ – Dataset summary and data source
-  * dataset_link.md – Link to CDC BRFSS SMART dataset via BigQuery
+  * dataset_link.md – Link to CDC BRFSS SMART dataset
-* work/ – Project work files: SQL queries, spreadsheet files
+* work/ – Project work, including:
-  * sql_queries.sql – BigQuery SQL code used for data filtering and cleaning
+  * sql_queries.sql – SQL logic for data filtering and transformation
-  * data_notes.md – Detailed justification of filtering, logic, and data processing choices
+  * data_notes.md – Detailed justification of technical process and rationale
   * sheets/ - Spreadsheet and spreadsheet documentation
     * brfss.xlsx – Final spreadsheet with trends and YoY calculations
+    * spreadsheet_documentation.md - Explanation of every tab in the spreadsheet
 * images/ – Visual outputs and static chart images
-  * obesity_trend.png
-  * smoking_trend.png
+  * brfsstable.png
-  * dashboard_preview.png
+  * brfssgeneral.png

-Repository Contents
-README.md – Project overview, methodology, insights, and recommendations

-data/ – Dataset summary and external data source reference

-dataset_link.md – Direct link to the CDC BRFSS dataset via BigQuery

-work/ – Project artifacts, including:

-sql_queries.sql – SQL logic for filtering and transformation

-BRFSS_trends.xlsx – Cleaned data with all calculations and checks

-data_notes.md – Full documentation of technical process and rationale

-images/ – Visualization outputs and condition-specific snapshots

-obesity_trend.png, smoking_trend.png, dashboard_preview.png, etc.

 ## Disclaimer